hyperspy/hyperspy/doc/user_guide/electron_holography.rst

 :meth:`~._signals.hologram_image.HologramImage.statistics` can be used to calculate carrier frequency, fringe spacing and estimate fringe contrast.
 The method outputs dictionary with the values listed above calculated also in different units.
 In particular fringe spacing is calculated in pixels (fringe sampling) as well as in calibrated units.
-Carrier frequency is calculated in inverse pixels or calibrated units as well as mrad.
+Carrier frequency is calculated in inverse pixels or calibrated units as well as radians.
-Estimation of fringe contrast is performed in Fourier space as twice the fraction of amplitude of sideband centre (which coordinates provided by ``sb_position`` parameter) and amplitude of center band centre (i.e. FFT origin).
+Estimation of fringe contrast is either performed by division of standard deviation by mean value of hologram or in Fourier space as twice the fraction of amplitude of sideband centre and amplitude of center band (i.e. FFT origin).
+The first method is default and using it requires the fringe field to cover entire field of view; the method is highly sensitive to any artifacts in holograms like dud pixels, fresnel fringes and etc. The second method is less sensitive to the artifacts listed above and gives reasonable estimation of fringe contrast even if the hologram is not covering entire field of view, but it is highly sensitive to precise calculation of sideband position and therefore sometimes may underestimate the contrast.
+  The selection between to algorithms can be done using parameter ``fringe_contrast_algorithm`` setting it to ``'statistical'`` or to ``'fourier'``.
+The side band position typically provided by a ``sb_position``.
 The statistics can be accessed as follows:

 .. code-block:: python